remblock/REMChain-Full-Node-Setup/README.md

 # REMChain-Full-Node-Setup - (Ubuntu 18.04)

 #### This script will help block producers setup their full node, by automating the entire process.
-Please make sure to replace rem.remblock.io and contact@remblock.io with your own values for the Nginx Reverse Proxy and SSL Certifcate.
+Please make sure to replace (rem.remblock.io) and (contact@remblock.io) with your own values for Nginx Reverse Proxy and SSL Certifcate.

 ***